-If you were hit by an uninsured driver in Texas, state law allows you to hold the motorist who caused your accident responsible for the damages you suffered.
-If that motorist got into an accident with no insurance , however, you may feel like getting the money you need and deserve is impossible.
+If you were hit by a driver without insurance in Texas, state law allows you to hold the motorist who caused your accident responsible for the damages you suffered.
+If that motorist got into an accident with no insurance, however, you may feel like getting the compensation you need and deserve is impossible.
 Luckily, the personal injury lawyers at D. Miller & Associates, PLLC, are here to help.

 In general, you have three options for recovering money to pay your medical bills, cover lost wages, and get your vehicle repaired.
 You can:

 - Rely on your health insurance and pay the rest of your costs out of pocket;

 - File a claim based on your uninsured motorist coverage; or

 - File a personal injury lawsuit against the negligent driver.

 Should I Rely on My Health Insurance for Coverage?